Liam Cosgrave: Death

 Cosgrave died on 4 October 2017 at the age of 97 of natural causes.
 He had been at Tallaght Hospital for several months prior to his death there.

 Taoiseach Leo Varadkar said "Liam Cosgrave was someone who devoted his life to public service; a grateful country thanks and honours him for that and for always putting the nation first.
-Throughout his life he worked to protect and defend the democratic institutions of our State, and showed great courage and determination in doing so.
-He always believed in peaceful co-operation as the only way of achieving a genuine union between the people on this island, and in the 1970s he celebrated that this country had embarked, in his own words, ‘on a new career of progress and development in the context of Europe’.
+Throughout his life, he worked to protect and defend the democratic institutions of our State and showed great courage and determination in doing so.
+He always believed in peaceful cooperation as the only way of achieving a genuine union between the people on this island, and in the 1970s he celebrated that this country had embarked, in his own words, 'on a new career of progress and development in the context of Europe'.
 I had the honour on a few occasions to meet and be in the presence of Liam Cosgrave, and I was always struck by his commanding presence and great humility, which in him were complementary characteristics."
 His funeral was held on 7 October 2017, after which he was interred alongside his father at Inchicore's Goldenbridge Cemetery.